jesse-r-s-hines/MultithreadingDemo/README.md

 To build the project you'll need [sbt](https://www.scala-sbt.org/), [node](https://nodejs.org/en/), [npm](https://www.npmjs.com/get-npm), and [.NET Core](https://dotnet.microsoft.com/download).

-You can run the mMakefile in a bash shell launch the server locally.
+You can run the Makefile in a bash shell launch the server locally.
 ```
 make run
 ```